Architecture

 Diff-based reconciliation

-Section titled “Diff-based reconciliation”On startup, the bouncer performs a diff between CrowdSec’s active decisions and MikroTik’s current address list state:
+Section titled “Diff-based reconciliation”On startup, and then periodically at crowdsec.reconciliation_interval, the bouncer performs a diff between CrowdSec’s active decisions and MikroTik’s current address list state:

 - Fetch all active decisions from CrowdSec